ppy/osu-wiki/news/2026/2026-01-26-clickers-choice-2025.md

 You will only be able to vote for 15 players (and note that you must fill in all of them), but the evaluation will be for the **top 20**.

 To get started, you must log in via your osu! account to the voting website.
-This voting is organised by ::{ flag=DE }:: [hallowatcher](https://osu.ppy.sh/users/1874761), with ::{ flag=GB }:: [SadShiba](https://osu.ppy.sh/users/10747626) taking over the video production.
+This voting is organised by ::{ flag=DE }:: ::hallowatcher::{ user-id=1874761 }, with ::{ flag=GB }:: ::SadShiba::{ user-id=10747626 } taking over the video production.

 ## Nominees